apear9/rdwplus/README.md

 )
 ```

-The DEM must then be hydrologically corrected.
+The DEM must be hydrologically corrected, regardless of whether or not
+the streams lines have been burned in to the DEM.
 This is a process of
-removing ‘sinks’, which are small depressions in the DEM where flowing
+removing ‘sinks,’ which are small depressions in the DEM where flowing
 water gets trapped and stops flowing toward the streams.
 Of course,
 sinks are natural features of the landscape.
 However, our metrics (and
 many other GIS workflows) cannot deal with them.
 Therefore, we remove